 Killer Croc Xenomorph

 The Killer Croc Alien was born in Gotham City as a result of experimentation on Batman villains by Dr. Fortune.
 In Batman/Aliens II, she took DNA from prisoners in Arkham Asylum and spliced it when Xenomorph biomatter, trying to create a small army of supersoldiers.
-While the Joker and Two-Face Xenomorphs were more human-like and easier to control, the Killer Croc Alien was a bad beast that turned against Dr. Fortune and headbit her.
+While the Two-Face and Joker Xenomorph were more human-like and easier to control, the Killer Croc Alien was a bad beast that turned against Dr. Fortune and headbit her.
 Batman took down the monstrosity using his power armor, having experience with fighting crocodile Aliens before in the first Batman/Aliens series.

 The Newborn from the USM Auriga wasn't the only Xenomorph hybrid that Ripley 8 had to fight.
 Soon after the events of Alien: Resurrection as seen in the Aliens versus Predator versus The Terminator comic, Ripley 8 encountered Terminators and found out about a plan to create an army of Alien-Terminator hybrids on a secret base on an asteroid.
 She joined a clan of militant Yautja who performed on her the ritual of blooding, an honor only bestowed only on a small group of people.
 Together they destroyed the Alien-Terminator hybrids by using the help of Xenomorph acid, which was the main weakness and oversight by Skynet of the otherwise indestructible creatures.